questdb/sample-datasets/README.md

 ## gitlog (logs/activity)

 This dataset has been generating parsing the `git log` output for three open source repositories: [QuestDB](https://github.com/questdb/questdb), [Go](https://github.com/golang/go), and [Kubernetes](https://github.com/kubernetes/kubernetes).
-The dataset contains all the commits since the beginning of each project until `2023-09-05T07:05:52.000000Z`.
+The dataset contains all the commits (~174K rows) since the beginning of each project until `2023-09-05T07:05:52.000000Z`.

 This is the table structure:
 ```sql